Caiit/NAO_Pilot/PROGRESS.md

 {type: walk, xspeed: 100, yspeed: 100} </br>

 Started on the walk fragment.
 The Networkthread is now a singleton.
 This caused some problems when restarting, because the thread was already closed, but existed.
 Currently, the thread is set to null when closed and when an instance is created, a new networkthread is created if the thread is null.

+# day 7
+The robot walks when the user presses the arrow and stops on release.
+However, when the press is really short, it does not correctly send the release command (because they are too close after each other).
+This can be fixed by also using a separate thread on the robot for handling the connection.